-You will be assigned individually a research article from a geography journal in which the research focuses or site is located in Europe.
+You will be assigned individually a research article from a geography journal in which the research focuses or site is located in Latin America.
 You will then summarize the elements of that paper, including the introduction, argument, structure of the article, methodology, literatures, conclusions, and bibliography.
 This will be based on the summary format provided in the Research Paper Instructions file.
-The term paper is worth 30% of your final grade.
+The term paper is worth 40% of your final grade.

-- The due date of the term-paper final project is Saturday, October 7 (this is the last day of the term).
+- The due date of the term-paper final project is Saturday, December 2 (this is the last day of the term).
 Please note that no papers will be accepted after this day. - For the paper, you will need to STRICTLY follow the format provided in analyzing and summarizing the components of the research article about which you are writing (this is included in the Research Paper Instructions file).
 Remember that you are only using ONE article in this project.
 In completing the following format, you will need to read each section of the article you are researching very carefully, possibly more than once.
-Your paper should be at-least 6 pages in length (not including the Cover Page); you must follow the formatting procedure listed at the beginning of this section. - Selecting an Article (due date is Saturday, September 9): The first step in completing • this assignment is finding three articles that you are interested to research.
-The articles you use must comply with the overall assignment - it must be geography articles in which the research focus or site is located in Europe, the research must be related to one of the topics covered in the course textbook, it must be a full-length, research article (not book reviews, editorials, commentaries, country reports, or special issue entries), and it must be from one of the peer reviewed geography journals listed in the Research Paper Instructions.
-They must also be published in the year 2001 or later.
-Only one person will be allowed to review an article, so it is a good idea to pick out a few that interests you.
-To submit your article preferences, you will have to send the professor of the course a message in CANVAS with a list of three articles you have picked out in order of preference - your list should consist of full citations for the articles selected (author'/s' last name/s, first name/s, year of publication, title of article, journal where it was published, volume, number, page numbers).
-You must also attach the PDF files for the articles to your message; web links are not acceptable.
-If you fail to submit an appropriate article by the due date, not only will you lose points towards the final grade of this assignment (10 points), but the professor will assign an article to you - I can't promise it will be interesting or easy to read.
-The professor will send individual messages to each student with their assigned article no later than on Monday, September 11.
+Your paper should be at least 6 pages in length (not including the Cover Page); you must follow the formatting procedure listed at the beginning of this section. - Selecting an Article (due date is Saturday, October 28): The first step in completing this assignment is finding three articles that you are interested to research.
+The articles you use must comply with the overall assignment it must be geography articles in which the research focus or site is located in Latin America, the research must be related to one of the topics covered in the course textbook, it must be a full-length, research article (not book reviews, editorials, commentaries, country reports, or special issue entries), and it must be from one of the peer reviewed geography journals listed in the Research Paper Instructions.
+They must also be published in the year 2001 or later. - Only one person will be allowed to review an article, so it is a good idea to pick out a few that interest you. - To submit your article preferences, you will have to send the professor of the course a message in CANVAS with a list of three articles you have picked out in order of preference your list must consist of full citations for the articles selected following the samples provided: author'/s' last name/s, first name/s, year of publication, title of article, journal where it was published, volume, number, page numbers.
+You must also attach the PDF files for the articles to your message; web links are not acceptable. - If a student fails to submit an appropriate article by the due date, not only this person loses points towards the final grade of this assignment (10 points), but the professor will assign an article to you - I can't promise it will be interesting or easy to read.
+The professor will send individual messages to each student with their assigned article no later than on Tuesday, October 31.

-Once you complete your paper, you must submit your work to the plagiarism detection website Turnitin.com by the due date.
+Once you complete your paper, you must submit your work to the plagiarism detection website Turnitin.com using the link provided in our course website by the due date.
 IMPORTANT NOTE: DO NOT PLAGIARIZE ANY PART OF THE PAPER OR YOU WILL RECEIVE A FAILING GRADE IN THE COURSE.